 Products with fragrances and dyes, for example, can cause skin irritation for people with acne-prone and sensitive skin because the chemicals might be too strong for them.

 Alcohol in makeup products can also lead to acne.
 Manufacturers use alcohol to allow makeup to penetrate into the skin, but this is a drying compound that can lead to skin irritation and dehydration, which triggers acne.

 Stress and anxiety may also contribute to the development of acne.
 Research shows there is a relationship between acne flare-ups and stress.

 Acne might be the result of your body’s response to stress.
-When this happens, your body releases androgens, a hormone responsible for stimulating hair follicles and the skin’s oil glands.
+When this happens, your body releases androgens, hormones responsible for stimulating hair follicles and the skin’s oil glands.

 If you are under constant stress, the levels of androgens increase.
-Stress can also worsen the symptoms of acne if you are already suffering from it.
+Stress can also worsen the symptoms and can result in mild to moderate acne or even severe acne if you are already suffering from it.

 5. Hormonal Imbalance During Adolescence, Adulthood, or Pregnancy

 Hormonal acne happens when there are changes in hormone production and function.
 Typically, the rise in androgens is the main reason why acne develops.